 Date of recording/release: A limited run of 500 of the album appeared in August 2002 to be followed by a general release on CD later that year.
 Also later on Paras and JVC Victor Alternative version: None

 Notes: The track begins in quiet and relaxed style with acoustic guitar (possibly synthesised) and a beautiful and melodic flute, backed by the Hammond (from 00:24).
 At 00:46 we move to a new yearning electric guitar-led section with Hammond and rhythm section.
-This itself is succeeded (at 01:30) by a funky guitar and organ part (with Van Leer's voice giving oompahs at first - again possibly synthesised) and led by a hard blown flute.
+This itself is succeeded (at 01:30) by a funky guitar and organ part (with van Leer's voice giving oompahs at first - again possibly synthesised) and led by a hard blown flute.
 This is in turn is repeated and developed (from 02:19).
 Another break in tempo comes at 03:08 and we go into a section led by melodic flute but backed by the band with a riffing style and a distinct underlying guitar motif.
 Another break comes at 04:09 with a timpani marked halt (almost a caesura).
 We then return to the yearning electric guitar of the second section but slightly more staccato, until 04:50 where it all gets pretty funky again, this time with a heavier bass and more earnest guitar work from Dumee.
-This then head relentlessly for the fade, volume disappearing around 06:05”
+This then heads relentlessly for the fade, volume disappearing around 06:05”

 Track by track 99 Tamara's Move